Deci-AI/super-gradients/README.md

 model = ...

 training_params = { ...  # Your training params
+                   "sg_logger": {"dagshub_sg_logger":
-                   "sg_logger": "dagshub_sg_logger",  # DagsHub Logger, see class super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger for details
+                                 # DagsHub Logger, see class super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger for details
-                   "sg_logger_params":  # Params that will be passes to __init__ of the logger super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger
+                                 # Params that will be passes to __init__ of the logger super_gradients.common.sg_loggers.dagshub_sg_logger.DagsHubSGLogger
                                  {
+                                     "dagshub_repository": "<REPO_OWNER>/<REPO_NAME>",
-                       "dagshub_repository": "<REPO_OWNER>/<REPO_NAME>", # Optional: Your DagsHub project name, consisting of the owner name, followed by '/', and the repo name.
+                                     # Optional: Your DagsHub project name, consisting of the owner name, followed by '/', and the repo name.
 If this is left empty, you'll be prompted in your run to fill it in manually.
+                                     "log_mlflow_only": False,
-                       "log_mlflow_only": False, # Optional: Change to true to bypass logging to DVC, and log all artifacts only to MLflow
+                                     # Optional: Change to true to bypass logging to DVC, and log all artifacts only to MLflow
                                      "save_checkpoints_remote": True,
                                      "save_tensorboard_remote": True,
                                      "save_logs_remote": True,
-                     }
+                                 }}
                    }
 ```